Florian-Wilhelm/Raspberry-Pi/README.md

 ![Electronic-projects-collage](https://github.com/user-attachments/assets/79c19fe2-eaf2-4b9f-8519-5c49299643e7)

-See folders for short project descriptions, or click on the links for more information or a short video presentation.
+See folders for short project descriptions (Pico projects), or click on the links for more information or a short video presentation.

 ## Projects